PrincetonUniversity/ilabMonitor/README.md

   * Communicate with the iLab interlock control which is at kiosk-access.ilabsolutions.com on port 22 (the SSH) port.
   * Communicate with the interlocks in your facility on port 23 (the telnet port).
   * Browse the iLab web site with https (port 443).
+  * Communicate with an SMTP mail server.
+If the system running the monitor is running a mail server process, such as Postfix, the mail server can be "localhost".
+* An **external** iLab account -- You will need an account and password for the test of whether users can log into the iLab web site.
+This must be an external account, that is it must use the login screen for iLab, and not communicate back to your institution for authentication.
+This will probably be an "independent user", that is, one who is not a member of your institution.